Setting up the project

 }

-We can see that the updates for those stocks are now coming from the server every 10 seconds.
+You should see the updates for the stocks coming from the server every 10 seconds.

 Cleora app screenshot showing the active connection view with WebSocket messages

-To unsubscribe from the updates we can send an unsubscribe message.
+To unsubscribe from the updates, send an unsubscribe message.

 {